agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 layout: post
 title: "Python Patterns: Named Tuples"
 description: >
-  I often have to loop over a set of objects to find the one with the greatest score.
-You can use an if statement and a placeholder, but there are more elegant ways!
+  Sometimes I need to store an ordered dataset, but reference specific members from it.
+Named tuples in Python provide a clean way to do this!
 image: /files/patterns/lycodon_modestus.jpg
 image_alt: >
-  A watercolor drawing of a Spectacled Caiman fighting with a False Coral Snake by Maria Sibylla Merian.
+  A drawing of a Lycodon Modestus snake from the Iconographic Zoologica collection.
 categories: python_patterns
 ---